Many families in Uganda are desperately poor and live under the permanent threat of hunger, with around 29% of children believed to be malnourished.

 The families who received the silos also benefited from World Food Programme approved training in how to handle and dry crops properly, and how to use the silos.
 We also continue to provide on-going support through our existing network of Community Mentors.

 Such a simple solution, but one which is utterly life-changing.
+Take a look at our blog to see our most recent work.

 We really appreciate your support for Act4Africa.
 Without your help, it wouldn’t be possible to continue our work in tackling gender inequality, changing lives and giving hope to women and girls in Africa.